All about the Asset List page in Texada Web.

 - View Manager

-Use this feature to manage custom views for this table.
+Use to manage custom views for this table.
 See “The View Manager” for more information.

 - Export Button

-Use this feature to export the table’s contents for use in other programs.
+Use to export the table’s contents for use in other programs.
 See “Exporting the Contents of a Table” for more information.

 - Assets Table